 Energy companies in Ballwin and St. Charles also typically give rebates for buying energy-efficient heating and cooling equipment.
 We’ll help you navigate this process to ensure you receive the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-- Spaces you aren’t in very often.
+- Rooms you aren’t in very often.

 - Locations with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Older residences that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork due to radiator or baseboard heat.

-Our Professionals Can Take Care of All Your Mini-Split Installation Needs
+Our Specialists Can Take Care of All Your Mini-Split Installation Needs